 CTI-CFF success in implementing previous 10-year Regional Plan of Action proves that this Initiative is important in improving the management of coral reef, fisheries and food security in the region.
-With more ambitious goals for the next 10-year, CTI CFF looks forward to ensuring coastal communities and coastal and marine ecosystems in the CT region are more resilient/able to adapt to impacts of climate change, natural and anthropogenic threats, by improving food security, sustainable fisheries and coastal livelihoods.
+With more ambitious goals for the next 10 years, CTI CFF looks forward to ensuring coastal communities and coastal and marine ecosystems in the CT region are more resilient/able to adapt to impacts of climate change, natural and anthropogenic threats, by improving food security, sustainable fisheries and coastal livelihoods.

-As the commitments in the RPOA 1.0 are implemented, the CT6 and partners anticipate achieving tangible and measurable improvements in the health of the CT marine and coastal ecosystems, in the status of the CT ﬁsheries, and in the food security and well-being of the communities which depend on them.
-To further support such improvements, the RPOA 2.0 is developed to focus and align regional collaboration in support of outcomes that will be considered beneficiary by the CT6 Countries in the next ten years for 2021 to 2030, with review in 2025 and is focused to allow for relevant, feasible, and measurable impacts.
+As the commitments in the RPOA 1.0 are implemented, the CT6 and partners anticipate achieving tangible and measurable improvements in the health of the CT marine and coastal ecosystems, status of the CT ﬁsheries, and in food security and well-being of the communities which depend on them.
+To further support such improvements, the RPOA 2.0 is developed to focus and align regional collaboration in support of outcomes that will be considered beneficial by the CT6 Countries in the next ten years for 2021 to 2030, with review in 2025 and is focused to allow for relevant, feasible, and measurable impacts.

-This implementation strategy is to serve as a guideline for the implementation of CTI-CFF objectives and activities to reach the 10-year Regional Plan of Action goals of RPOA 2.0.
+This implementation strategy is to serve as a guideline for the implementation of CTI-CFF objectives and activities of the 10-year Regional Plan of Action goals of RPOA 2.0.
 Moreover, this document aims to help CTI-CFF perform its duties in facilitating regional collaboration around sustainable development policies and practices related to marine resource utilization.

 GOALS 2021 – 2030

-There are two goals of RPOA 2.0, these are,
+There are two goals of RPOA 2.0, these are:

 By 2025, coastal communities and coastal and marine ecosystems are enabled to cope with the impacts of climate change, natural and anthropogenic threats, in the Coral Triangle region, due to measurable increased regional collaboration between the CT6 and our partners, for the implementation of the RPOA 2.0 facilitated through a strong and effective CTI-CFF.